LCrossman/rust-bio/README.md

 [![DOI](https://zenodo.org/badge/29821195.svg)](https://zenodo.org/badge/latestdoi/29821195)

+**This is a side-project for functions specifically aimed at bioinformatics for the Microbiology community including whole genomes, transcriptomes and metagenomics

+The focus is on core functionality and tools that are widely used.
+The idea is to design scripts and tools to be modular and easy to integrate into workflows.

+If you'd like to join with writing that is much appreciated - please also write usable tests :)

+We are built on Rust-Bio - as below please see further:

 # <img src="./img/bioferris.svg" width=50em alt="Rust-Bio logo" /> Rust-Bio, a bioinformatics library for Rust.

 This library provides [Rust](https://www.rust-lang.org) implementations of algorithms and data structures useful for bioinformatics.